ItsNickBarry/exec-staged/README.md

 ## Safety Features

-Before running any potentially desctructive scripts, `exec-staged` stores all outstanding changes, including untracked files, in a backup stash.
-If any task fails, or if `exec-staged` is interrupted by an end-process signal (such as via <kbd>Ctrl</kbd> + <kbd>C</kbd>), the repository's original state is restored using this stash.
+Before running any potentially destructive scripts, `exec-staged` stores all outstanding changes, including untracked files, in a backup stash.
+If any task fails, or if `exec-staged` is interrupted by an end-process signal (such as via <kbd>Ctrl + C</kbd>), the repository's original state is restored using this stash.
+Avoid running any tasks that interact with git, especially those that make commits or modify the stash.

 ### Recovery